Glycolic Acid Anti-Wrinkle Face Cream

 For antioxidant benefit, Dr. Bailey Skin Care's Glycolic Acid Anti-Aging Face Cream is enriched with antioxidants, including vitamins A, C, E and green tea and CoQ 10 (ubiquinone) to help protect from free radical skin damage.
 It is also paraben free and fragrance free.

-I recommend that anyone who is trying glycolic acid for the first time start with the 10% cream and work up in strength.
 Please know that extremely sensitive skin complexions, such as people suffering from rosacea or eczema, may not tolerate glycolic acid products.
 Scaly dry skin from product allergy will also not tolerate glycolic acid.
 Please consult a physician before using glycolic acid if this describes you.

 Please note that the use of products with glycolic acid can irritate your skin.
 If irritation develops discontinue use and consult a physician.